well1791/belief-systems/chapters/chapter01.md

   * All real numbers can be either positive or negative, or zero.
   * Addition is an operation that depend on two numbers.

 But, here is the catch, we use symbol "+" to denote both: the positive sign and the addition operation.
-Both words: sign and addition; means different things and yet we can use them in the same sentence without any apparent problem.
+Both words: sign and operation; mean different things and yet we can use them in the same sentence without any apparent problem.
 So, let's explore what issues can this ambiguos symbol bring us; consider this exercise:

   * x = 2 + 4